TRAVEL & WINE EXPERIENCES AROUND THE WORLD

 Praelum

-Pralum Wine Bar & Bistro | Liz started Paelum in 2011 as an avid wine aficionado to connect people through food and wine.
+Pralum Wine Bar & Bistro.
+Liz started Paelum in 2011 as an avid wine aficionado to connect people through food and wine.
 Heading the Bistro is Bistro is Gerald Lu, a two-time National Sommelier Champion, he is amazingly knowledgeable with lots of wine stories.
 Make sure to have a chat with him.
+A good support for a local somm.

 4 Duxton Hl, Singapore 089590